Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 * Documentation and legal compliance are treated as first-class deliverables.
 * Stability always precedes new features.
 * GPU acceleration, orchestration, and model tooling will remain backwards-compatible.
 * **UI integration approach** — UI is intentionally decoupled from the core.
-FoxML Core provides Python programmatic interfaces and integration points so teams can plug into their existing dashboards, monitoring tools, or UX layers. *As always, priorities are subject to change based upon client demand.*
+FoxML Core provides Python programmatic interfaces and integration points so teams can plug into their existing dashboards, monitoring tools, or UX layers.

 ---